 This course will primarily be delivered by Finance and Accounting group in School of Management.
-The course shares 80 credits on the core modules and 20 credits of specialism in core modules, with 20 credits being completed through 4 electives.
+The course has 90 credits on the core modules and 30 credits of specialism being completed through 3 electives.

 Cranfield University interacts with the following institutions and in the following ways: